kobzevvv/hiring-router-mcp/docs/mcp-client-connect.md

 - If the UI shows no events, ensure SSE is reachable from the browser (CORS/proxy)
 - If using Claude Desktop, ensure the configured `python` is on PATH and restart the app
 - Use MCP Inspector to confirm the server runs without errors
+ - HTTP 307 on `/mcp/message`: include trailing slash or follow redirects
+ - `session_id is required` / `Invalid session ID`: open SSE first and reuse the same `session_id` on the message endpoint

 ---